BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/MSPComplete/CreateCustomerEndUsers.md

         PrimaryEmailAddress
             A single string, required.
             This is the primary email address of the end user to be created.
-        Customer
-            A single MSPComplete customer object, optional.
-            If specified, the end user will be created in this customer.
-            If not specified, the end user will be created in the customer in the current MSPComplete context which the runbook was launched.
         UserPrincipalName
             A single string, optional.
             This is the user principal name of the end user to be created.